porcinus/pcsx-rearmed-launcher/README.md

  - 0.1a : Initial release.

 # Limitations
+The launcher isn't design to work with savestates.
 If user load another game will into PCSX-ReARMed, the launcher will not be able to update the memcard filename.
 For example, you start GAME1, the launcher will create GAME1.srm but if you load GAME2 from PCSX-ReARMed menu, the memcard used will stay GAME1.srm.
 Note : PCSX-ReARMed standalone version is not able to load .m3u file.